Full text of Donald Trump’s inaugural address - Nigeria Today

 Do not let anyone tell you it cannot be done.
 No challenge can match the heart and fight and spirit of America.

-And, yes, together, we will make America great again.
-Thank you, God bless you, and God bless America.
+Donald Trump Inauguration Speech in Full Jan 2017 by The Independent Magazine on Scribd

-The post Full text of Donald Trump’s inaugural address appeared first on Vanguard News.
+The post Full text of Donald Trump’s inaugural address appeared first on The Independent Uganda:.

 Follow us on twitter @NigeriaTodayNG